 The larger the amount of tax owed, the bigger a penalty abatement or reduction can be.

 The key is in knowing which facts to provide – and likewise – what other information to exclude.
 Tax litigation is a complex area of law which can be confusing for even the most well-informed individuals.
-However, working with experts who specialize in tax advice, education and counseling can make the entire process a much less stressful experience.
+However, working with a knowledgeable tax professional who specializes in tax advice and counseling can make the entire process a much less stressful experience.

 These are a few points to keep in mind when filing for an abatement of penalties:

 - While an abatement request may reduce some interest and penalties, you’re still on the hook for the original tax liability owed.

 - If you lose your appeal or request for penalty abatement, in many cases you’ll be expected to pay your full balance immediately.
 This can cause financial hardship for some.

 - You need to have a convincing argument as to why you believe your claim is valid.
 No one wants to pay extra taxes, penalties and interest, but without a justifiable reason for your penalty or interest abatement request, you’re still going to have to pay.